JosephJonathanFernandes/Database-Management-Query-Processing-Lab-SEM5/README.md

 - **SQL Scripts**: Complete, executable SQL code
 - **Raw Output Files**: Actual query results and outputs
 - **Typescript Files**: Terminal session recordings showing execution

+## 🔒 Security & Responsible Use

+- No secrets in this repo: remove or rotate any accidental credentials immediately (see [SECURITY.md](SECURITY.md))
+- Run scripts only in disposable dev environments; do not point at production databases
+- Use test data only—scrub any PII before sharing outputs
+- Keep local `.env` or config files untracked; sample placeholders are preferred

 ## 🎓 Learning Outcomes